Devanahalli: Demographics

 As of 2001 India census, Devanahalli had a population of 23,190.
 Males constituted 52% of the population and females 48%.
 Devanahalli had an average literacy rate of 66%, higher than the national average of 59.5%: male literacy was 73% and female literacy was 58%.
 In Devanahalli, 12% of the population was under 6 years of age.

+According to the 2011 Census of India, Devanahalli had a total population of 209,622, with a sex ratio of 944 females per 1,000 males and a literacy rate of 75–80%.
+The population was predominantly rural, with approximately 70% residing in rural areas and 30% in urban settlements.

 Tourism

 Devanahalli is just an hour's drive from Bangalore.
 There has been a growth of tourist traffic recently due to the impetus provided by the Bangalore International Airport.